atlasense/guillotina_kafka/README.md

     }
 }
 ```
-With this config `my_consumer` will be consuming data from `my-topic` and `default-topic`.
+With this config, `my_consumer` will be consuming data from `my-topic` and `default-topic`.
-It will also colaborate with any consumer using `default_group` as a consumer group.
+It will also collaborate with any consumer using `default_group` as a consumer group.
 You can find more info about `kafka` consumer [here](https://kafka.apache.org/documentation/#theconsumer)

 *You can also define a regular expression as a topic.